1. Encryption Support

 Currently supported key encryption algorithms:

-[1] Note that COSE and JOSE do no use the same Key Derivation Function (KDF).
+1. CEF and COSE use different profiles for the Key Derivation Function (KDF).

 An extensive set of test vectors is currently available at: https://github.com/cyberphone/openkeystore/tree/master/testdata/cbor-encryption .